You are here

 What is the MAJPS Program?

-The Master of Arts in Jewish Professional Studies (MAJPS) program is a new model of learning and training for Jewish professionals.
-It offers core courses in the areas of classical and contemporary Jewish knowledge that are most relevant to Jewish communal life today, combined with essential professional training in Nonprofit Management, Jewish education, Camping & Experiential Education or Jewish Studies.
+The Master of Arts in Jewish Professional Studies (MAJPS) program is a model of learning and training specifically for professionals who work for and with the Jewish community.
+It offers core courses in the areas of classical and contemporary Jewish knowledge that are most relevant to Jewish communal life today, combined with essential professional training from one of four concentration areas: Nonprofit Management, Jewish Education, Camping and Experiential Education, and Jewish Studies.

 Is Spertus Institute accredited?

-Spertus is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602.
+Yes.
+Spertus Institute is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602.